lychees/mtf-meido-action/docs/BUILDING.md

     app/build/outputs/apk/release/app-release-unsigned.apk

-## Nintendo and Sony Homebrew ports (Wii, 3DS, Switch, PSVita/PSTV)
+## Nintendo and Sony Homebrew ports (Wii (U), 3DS, Switch, PSVita/PSTV)

 This is based on the CMake method.

 Building requirements:

-- devkitPPC for Wii
+- devkitPPC for Wii and Wii U
 - devkitARM for 3DS
 - devkitA64 for Switch
 - vitasdk for PSVita/PSTV